Serving Illinois and Nationwide

 Administrator- Linda Pyfer

-The Presence nursing home chain is owned by a church run non-profit organization and the staff at this home is superior to its for-profit counterparts but the facility’s rating has suffered due to infractions cited in its health inspection history.
+A church-run non-profit organization owns the Presence nursing home chain, and the staff at this home is superior to its for-profit counterparts.
+However, the facility's rating has suffered due to infractions cited in its health inspection history.
 Included in the deficiencies were the failure to assist patients who were unable to eat or drink on their own accord, the poor implementation of a program to prevent the spread of disease and inattention to trip and fall hazards.

 3401 Hennepin Drive